Tracking and protecting our wild salmon

 In the autumn of 2019 the cost to trap and tag 800 salmon smolts and to deploy the receivers in rivers and sea was projected to be approximately £1.15 million.
 The AST was awarded a grant of £740,000 through the Maritime Fisheries Fund, leaving a shortfall of approximately £400,000.
 As the AST recognised the value and urgency of undertaking the project, with the generous in-kind support of the Boards and Trusts on the ground, the AST decided to underwrite this shortfall so that the work could go ahead.

-Due to the ongoing situation with COVID-19, we made the difficult decision to postpone our tracking projects to spring 2021.
-This has given us the time to review the funding and look at how we can make up the shortfall, as the pandemic has been hard on all charities.
+Due to the postponement of our tracking studies in 2020, we were able to review the funding and look at how we can make up the shortfall, as the pandemic has been hard on all charities.
 While the capital equipment to run the project has been purchased and can be carried over to subsequent years, ongoing costs include purchasing replacement tags, trapping operations and the deployment and collection of equipment before the findings can be reported on.
 Overall, this project will cost in the region of £636,000 to run in 2021, with similar amounts for the following two years.

 This process is still underway, but it will potentially include a mix of public, private and industrial funding; this is a common funding model used by AST and matches our objectives of partnership delivery.
-For this west coast project our industrial partner is aquaculture, in the same way that renewable energy was for the Moray Firth.
+For the West Coast Tracking Project, our industrial partner is aquaculture, in the same way that renewable energy was for the Moray Firth.
 Whilst we know that the involvement of funds from the aquaculture industry will be contentious for some, we think that it is right that they contribute to understanding the issues wild salmon face.
 A strong scientific evidence base will enable wild and farmed salmon interactions to be proactively addressed in mature and constructive ways.

 Overall, we know that the value of the work will be judged on its scientific merits and, like all our projects, this independence is maintained by separating the funding from the science.
 To this end, there is a clear governance procedure to ensure the independence and robustness of the science.
 In addition, the results emanating from the West Coast Project will be published in independently peer-reviewed scientific journals, adding yet another layer to the robustness and objectivity of the overall project.